- Dual Undergraduate Degree Options

 The university encourages students of all majors to study abroad during part of their undergraduate careers.
 Studying abroad enriches the college experience by providing a different intellectual and cultural environment and enriches the academic program by giving breadth to the major discipline.

 Students wishing to study abroad should contact the Study Abroad Office in the International Center for information and advising.
 The application process should begin approximately one year before study abroad is anticipated, with the application deadline falling one semester prior to study abroad.
 Only students whose applications are approved by the Study Abroad Committee are permitted to participate in study abroad.
 Students maintain full-time student status at the university for the duration the study abroad program.
+Upon approval from the Study Abroad Office, students must meet with their academic adviser and the Office of Undergraduate Academic Affairs to approve a plan of study.

 Further information is available on the Study Abroad website (web.iit.edu/study-abroad).